PortMidi/portmidi/portmidi/trunk/pm_win/README_WIN.txt

 5)  the following projects exist within this workspace:
     - portmidi (the PortMidi library)
-    - pm_dll (the dll library used to close midi ports on program exit)
     - porttime (a small portable library implementing timer facilities)
     - test (simple midi I/O testing)
     - midithread (an example illustrating low-latency MIDI processing